google/jetpack-camera-app/README.md

 1. Open the camera app settings from the settings icon in the upper left corner.
 2. Tap the “Set Dark Mode” setting under “App Settings”.
 3. Select the desired mode.

+### Media Saving and Review

+JCA supports two different media saving workflows, controlled by build flavors.
+This allows developers to test and validate different user experiences for capturing and saving media.

+*   **Immediate Save (`stable` flavor):** This is the default behavior.
+When a photo or video is captured, it is immediately saved to the device's MediaStore.
+*   **Cache-and-Review (`stableCache` flavor):** In this mode, captured media is saved to a temporary cache.
+After capture, the user is taken to a post-capture review screen where they can view the media and decide to either save it to the MediaStore or delete it. **Note: When JCA is launched via an `ACTION_IMAGE_CAPTURE` or `ACTION_VIDEO_CAPTURE` intent, the cache-and-review mode is bypassed, and media is saved directly to the provided output URI.**

+#### How to Build

+You can build and install a specific flavor using the corresponding Gradle tasks in Android Studio or from the command line.

+*   **To build the Immediate Save version:**
+    ```bash
+    ./gradlew installStableDebug
+    ```
+*   **To build the Cache-and-Review version:**
+    ```bash
+    ./gradlew installStableCacheDebug
+    ```

 # Source Code Headers